openaps/docs/docs/docs/Customize-Iterate/autotune.md

 **Important** When autotune is enabled in your loop to run automatically, changes to your basal profile within the pump during the middle of the day will NOT cause an immediate change to the basal profile the loop is using.
 The loop will continue to use your autotune-generated profile until a new one is updated just after midnight each night.
 Each autotune nightly run will pull the current pump profile as its baseline for being able to make adjustments.
 If you have reason to want a want a mid-day change to your basal program immediately (e.g., steroid medication started), you may have to temporarily suspend autotune in order to allow OpenAPS to use your pump's adjusted basal program.

-As with all new and advanced features, this is a friendly reminder that this is DIY, not approved anywhere by anyone, and bears watching to see what it does with your numbers and to decide whether you want to keep running this feature over time, vs. running it as a one-off as-needed to adjust tuning.

 ##### How to copy over autotune files from another rig:

 If you have multiple rigs and would like to sync up autotune results, or move an existing autotune over to a brand new rig, you'll want to copy files over.